Board of Directors

 The Wilson Sons Board of Directors is comprised of professionals with solid experience in different fields and focuses on promoting long-term returns to shareholders.
 The Board’s responsibility is to define the Company strategy and bring independent judgement on issues of performance and risk, while supervising the actions of Executive Officers through approval of projects and assessment of results.
 Additionally, the Board approves each of the quarterly and full-year financial results and dividend announcements.

 Company bylaws allow for the formation of the Board of Directors, composed of at least five members, with terms of office of up to three years, with the right to re-election.
-Currently, there is one independent director within a total of seven directors, all of which have been appointed for term ending at the Annual General Meeting of 2019.
+Currently, there is one independent director within a total of seven directors.
 Board meetings are conducted once every three months, and extraordinarily when convened by any member of the Board.

 |NAME||POSITION||DATE OF ELECTION||TERM OF OFFICE|

 |William Henry Salomon||Deputy Chairman||25/04/2019||AGM of 2021|

 |Andrés Rozental||Director||25/04/2019||AGM of 2020|

 |Cláudio Frischtak||Independent Director||25/04/2019||AGM of 2021|